jeenalee/eat-your-history/_posts/2016-09-05-flour-tortilla.md

 thumb: http://momonamission.me/wp-content/uploads/2012/05/IMG_4064-1024x682.jpg
 ---

 The other day, I decided to learn more about flour tortilla, because I love flour tortilla!
 Flour tortilla is typically made with *unleavened* wheat dough, and is traditionally used in Mexican cuisine.
-While browsing the Wikipedia page for flour tortilla, I came across a very interesting sentence: "...the wheat flour tortilla was an innovation by exiled Spanish Jews who did not consider corn meal to be kosher, using wheat brought from Europe, while this region was the colony of New Spain."
+While browsing the Wikipedia page for flour tortilla, I came across a very interesting sentence:

+> ...the wheat flour tortilla was an innovation by exiled Spanish Jews who did not consider corn meal to be kosher, using wheat brought from Europe, while this region was the colony of New Spain.

 Interesting!
 I was curious about two things, 1) why were the Jews exiled from Spain, and 2) why was corn meal not considered kosher?